 Hold On… What Exactly Is Proper Posture (And Why Does It Matter)?

-Before we break down whether or not shoes can affect your posture, first let’s dive into what constitutes proper standing posture and why exactly posture matters.
+Before we break down whether or not a pair of shoes can affect your posture, first let’s dive into what constitutes proper standing posture and why exactly posture matters.

 Breaking Down Good Posture